-BVHs are also used to accelerate continuous collision detection, i. e. to detect the exact contact of dynamically simulated objects within two successive time steps.
+BVHs are also used to accelerate continuous collision detection, i. e., to detect the exact contact of dynamically simulated objects within two successive time steps.
 Therefore, BVs do not only cover object primitives at a certain time step.
-Instead, they enclose the volume described by the linear movement of a primitive within two successive time steps [BFA02, RKC02].
+Instead, the volume described by the linear movement of a primitive within two successive time steps is enclosed by the BVs [Hub95, BFA02, RKC02].
+In [BFA02], this technique is employed for cloth simulation.
+In this scenario, continuous collision detection also prevents self-intersections (see Fig. 8 and 9).